• Edinburgh • Highlands • Loch Ness •

 Shetland

 Today is your fun day in Lerwick, capitol of Shetland.
-After a leisurely breakfast on the ferry, we'll disembark and walk to the center of the old town exploring the waterfront and shops on Commercial Street.
+After a leisurely breakfast on the ferry, we'll disembark and walk to the center of the old town exploring the waterfront and shops.
 This is a perfect time to stock up on fine wool and peruse the gift shops displaying local crafts.
 Sunita will show you some of the landmarks from the TV series Shetland.
 Visit the music shop and maybe take a walk around the bay (about 2 miles).

-You'll be on your own for lunch and for the afternoon, to shop, wander the waterfront or old town, or just relax and take it all in.
-Mid-afternoon we'll drive north to check in to the 17th century Gifford Mansion known as Busta House.
-Now a charming owner-managed boutique hotel.
+You'll be on your own for lunch and afternoon, to shop, wander the waterfront or old town, or just relax and take it all in.
+After dinner, an evening exploration of Lerwick can also be fun and catch a music session at the Lounge Bar.

 Day 10 - Thursday

-After breakfast we'll meet our local guide and drive north to view the cliffs of Eshaness.
+Our local guide will take us north to view the cliffs of Eshaness.
 Few places in Shetland can rival Eshaness, either for scenery or historical interest.

 No trip to Eshaness is complete without a visit to Tangwick Haa Museum.
 Different aspects of regional life through the years are illustrated by using a mixture of artefacts and photographs.
 We'll stop for lunch at the Braewick Cafe with a spectacular view of the cliffs we have been visiting.